 - What specific problems does your product/service solve

-- How it does that (with details)
+- How it does it solve those problems (with details)

-- Why it is unique or special
+- Why is your product/service unique or special

 - Who else has been successful using it